Last Updated on April 28, 2023 by Celeste.

 Klima stands as a riot of vibrant hues amidst the white, blue, and green tones that dominate the beach coastlines of Milos.
 Take a stroll through this lively fishing community, which has a quaint atmosphere and is home to a handful of fishermen.
 The classic two-story homes built along the shorelines of this seaside town known as ‘syrmata’ are highlights of this place.

-The excursion, ranked among the finest things to do in Milos, gives visitors a look into the simple way of life in this lively, endearing hamlet.
+This excursion, ranked among the finest things to do in Milos, gives visitors a look into the simple way of life in this lively, endearing hamlet.

 Take a tour of Kleftiko